alexsdsr/aries-framework-javascript/packages/openid4vc-client/mattr-demo/README.md

 ## How to run the demo

-Demo of VCs issuance consists of two steps:
+Demo of VCs issuance consists of three steps:

 1. Authorization URL generating
 2. Authorization via browser (Google Chrome is recommended)